2. What is a Chapter 7 bankruptcy?

 Most importantly, the automatic stay goes into effect immediately upon filing a bankruptcy petition.
 This means that filing for bankruptcy can protect your property even if you waited until the last minute to get help.
 However, there are certain requirements that must be fulfilled before you can file a case.
 For example, most debtors are required to complete a credit counseling course and include a certificate of the completion of the course with the bankruptcy petition.
 Thus, you certainly should not wait until the last minute to seek help.

-A bankruptcy discharge is intended to provide an individual with a clean slate.
-Typically, a bankruptcy discharge will wipe out an individual’s liability to pay almost all debts.
 This means the individual usually will not have to repay credit card debts, medical bills, and most other debts that are not secured by your property.
 Technically, the individual’s obligation to repay debts that are secured by property, such as a mortgage or car loan, is usually wiped out as well.
 However, the holder of the secured loan is still able to foreclose or repossess the property if the debt is not paid, so the individual usually continues to pay the debt so they can retain the property.
 If you intend to surrender the property to the lender, there is usually no reason to continue payments once you have filed bankruptcy.

 Unfortunately, a bankruptcy discharge will not eliminate most recent taxes, debts accrued through fraud or false pretenses, child support or alimony, or, in most cases, student loans.
 These are just some of the debts that cannot be discharged in a bankruptcy.
 Get in touch with our firm for information about your specific financial circumstances.